 - All applicants to the ALEPH Rabbinic Program are Chai-level members of ALEPH.
 A Chai member makes at least an $18/month commitment totaling $216/year.
 This Chai commitment is undertaken as a permanent commitment on the part of each student and musmach.
 To become a Chai member visit our donation page.

 The application process for the ALEPH program is unlike the application process common in most academic institutions.

-The formal written application procedure includes submitting documentation of prior learning and degrees, letters of recommendation, a spiritual autobiography, a Hebrew diagnostic, and a proposed first-year learning plan.
+The formal written application procedure includes submitting documentation of prior learning and degrees, letters of recommendation, a spiritual autobiography, and a simple Hebrew diagnostic.
 However, central to our application process is a period of mutual discernment in which our VAAD, teachers, and students come to know you.
 At the same time, this period of discernment enables you to consider whether this hevra, this process, and our Renewal-style Jewish community is right for you.
 By studying together and davvenen’ together, by being with you on retreats, in classes, in shul, in hevruta, and by conversing and counseling with you over the course of your preparation, we come to a generally mutual decision that you and this program are a good fit, and that you indeed have the skills and resources necessary to succeed.